Latino, minority voters helped drive Democrats' gains in U.S. House, experts say

 The analysis also showed that precincts in the county that were between 80 perecent and 100 percent Latino registered 80 percent to 90 percent support for O’Rourke.

-The Harris County data suggests that Sen. Ted Cruz, who defeated O’Rourke, captured closer to 20 percent or 23 percent of the Latino vote rather than the 37 percent reported in the national exit poll, Barreto said.
+The Harris County data suggests that Cruz captured closer to 20 percent or 23 percent of the Latino vote rather than the 37 percent reported in the national exit poll, Barreto said.
 The city of Houston is in Harris County.

 Lina Hidalgo, 27, who was born in Colombia but raised in Peru and Mexico, defeated longtime Harris County Judge Emmett Eastman.
 In Texas, the chief executive for county government is called the county judge.